-The instant petition was filed in January of 2011 based on allegations of the parents' drug use and domestic violence in the child's presence; her father's physical and sexual abuse toward the child; Petitioner Mother's knowledge of this abuse and failure to protect her; Petitioner Mother's physical abuse toward the child; and the parents' neglect of the child by inadequately providing the necessary food, clothing, supervision, and shelter.
+The instant petition was filed in January of 2011 based on allegations of the parents's drug use and domestic violence in the child's presence; Petitioner Father's physical and sexual abuse toward the child; the mother's knowledge of this abuse and failure to protect her; the mother's physical abuse toward the child; and the parents' neglect of the child by inadequately providing the necessary food, clothing, supervision, and shelter.
 Both parents waived their right to a preliminary hearing.

 At the adjudicatory hearing in April of 2011, the child's counselor, Maureen Runyon, testified of the subject child's disclosures to her.
 Ms. Runyon testified that A.B. disclosed to her details of her father's sexual abuse toward her.
 In particular, A.B. told Ms. Runyon that her father has, on more than one occasion, laid on top of her naked and that when he touched her vagina, it would feel "like something weird and pointy was in her [vagina]."
-A.B. further disclosed to Ms. Runyon that there were times when Petitioner Mother was present during these incidents, at least initially, and that afterwards, at times, A.B. would go take a warm shower and "there would be icky stuff that she would wash off of herself."
-A.B. also discussed her parents' drug use; she specifically explained that she had seen her father crush up Adderall and snort it into his nose, her mother smoke marijuana, and her mother take pills.
+A.B. further disclosed to Ms. Runyon that there were times when her mother was present during these incidents, at least initially, and that afterwards, at times, A.B. would go take a warm shower and "there would be icky stuff that she would wash off of herself."
+A.B. also discussed her parents' drug use; she specifically explained that she had seen Petitioner Father crush up Adderall and snort it into his nose, her mother smoke marijuana, and her mother take pills.
 A.B. told Ms. Runyon that their house was dirty and that sometimes her father would get so drunk that he would urinate in the bed, on her toys, or on the furniture.
-Moreover, A.B. told Ms. Runyon that her father has also smacked her in the face, legs, and on her bottom and that Petitioner Mother, as a method of discipline, would leave her outside in the cold for half an hour.
-The circuit court found both parents as abusive and neglectful and denied a post-adjudicatory improvement period to both of A.B.'s parents, but offered services to Petitioner Mother, including a psychological evaluation.
+Moreover, A.B. told Ms. Runyon that her father has also smacked her in the face, legs, and on her bottom and that her mother, as a method of discipline, would leave her outside in the cold for half an hour.
+Petitioner Father remained silent at the adjudicatory hearing and no other witnesses testified.
+The circuit court found both parents as abusive and neglectful and denied a postadjudicatory improvement period to both of A.B.'s parents, but offered services to the child's mother.